opensearch-project/documentation-website/_benchmark/user-guide/understanding-workloads/anatomy-of-a-workload.md

 The index.json file contains all of the data mappings and parameters used to index any documents contained inside the workload, as well as the index settings needed when the `create-index` operations in run during the workload.

 For example, in the `nyc_taxis` workload, the `settings` array gives you the ability to customize the number of shards, replicas, and tells the index whether to cache queries or requests.
-All mappings are based off of a single document, usually called in the `files.txt` file, and includes each mapping paramter and its format, as shown in the following example:
+All mappings are based off of a single document, usually called in the `files.txt` file, and includes each mapping parameter and its format, as shown in the following example:

 ```json
 {